How to Make Bulgarian Spring Salad

 If you want to make the salad in its original way, you should cut the lettuce into thin strips, radishes and cucumber into thin slices and the onion finely chopped.
 Not only you should cut all ingredients in small pieces, but my mother and the women from her generation also squish the green salad with hands in order to release its juices.

-However, as I am a ‘student’ of my French family too, I have learned that a green salad should be never crushed and even should be cut just with hands.
+However, as I was influenced by my French family too, I have learned that a green salad should be never crushed and even should be cut just with hands.
 Thus, it keeps its beneficial ingredients intact and its crispness.

 As you can see in the Shopska Salad recipe as well, all my traditional recipes have a Mediterranean twist as I am trying to make them healthier.

-Do you have favorite salad for the spring time?
+Do you have a favourite salad for the spring time?
 What are its ingredients?